class FEATURE_EDITOR_APP

 notes

 This application can save a lot of unnecessary keyboard typing during Eiffel development.
 It performs a series of expansions on shorthand expressions present in a single Eiffel class.
 In addition to performing expansions, it also alphabetically orders the routines in each feature block.
-It can be usefully incoporated into EiffelStudio using this external.
+It can be usefully incoporated into EiffelStudio using the external tools manager.

 USAGE